Decorative service page background

 Managing physical stress on your joints is just as important.
 For example, extra body weight can worsen arthritis symptoms by increasing the load on your hips.
 By maintaining a healthy weight, you can significantly reduce joint strain.
 Think of it as a long-term strategy for protecting your joints and supporting your overall preventative wellness.

-Exploring Acupuncture and Massage
+Can Acupuncture and Massage Help?

 If you're open to trying complementary therapies, acupuncture and massage are two excellent options with a long history of providing pain relief.
 Acupuncture involves the insertion of very thin needles into specific points on the body to rebalance energy flow.
 Studies have shown it may help reduce arthritis pain, sometimes even decreasing the need for pain medication.